avishoro/ansible/README.md

 ansible_ssh_pass: <>

+6. create inventory file with your VM's ip's

-6. copy the playbook.yaml to your master
+7. copy the playbook.yaml to your master

-7. run "ansible-playbook -i inventory playbook.yaml"
+8. run "ansible-playbook -i inventory playbook.yaml"